 See the other side of famous Mt.
-Elbert!
-The most difficult route stats-wise on this list also comes with perhaps the lowest avalanche danger.
+Elbert.
+The hardest route statistically on this list also comes with perhaps the lowest avalanche danger.
 Mt.
 Elbert’s broad and gentle East Ridge seldom gets steep enough to allow a slide.
-Like many winter routes, it starts with a a two-mile stroll along a 4WD road before joining the South Mount Elbert Trail.
+Like many winter routes, it starts with a two-mile stroll along a closed 4WD road before joining the South Mount Elbert Trail.
 In some seasons, especially early on, all or part of this road can be driven.

 Prepare your mind for the upper portions of this hike.
 It includes several heartbreaking false summits.
 Combined with the incessant wind that almost always berates Colorado’s highest peak in the winter, this is as much an exercise in mental fortitude as it is physical endurance.

 Winter Trailhead: About 2.5 miles short of the standard summer 4WD gate

 Winter Route: South Slopes